Our knowledge of orthopaedics. Your best health.

 Shoulder ligaments

 This figure shows the intact ligaments around the acromioclavicular joint, or AC joint.
 The red arrow points to the ligaments that are around the joint itself, called the AC ligaments.
+The blue arrow points to the ligaments, called the CC ligaments, that connect the underside of the clavicle to the shoulder blade.

 The injury can range from a mild sprain without a bump to a complete disruption with a very large bump.
 Good pain-free function often returns even with a very large bump.